 Reflecting on his experiences as a Clinical Scholar, Winkelman returns again and again to the importance of collaboration.
 “I’ve collaborated with faculty members, clinical scholars in my class and alumni of the program on a number of topics, not all related to my studies of the justice system.
 It’s an amazing network of people all anxious to work together.”

-Upon completion of the program, Winkelman will return to Minnesota to the Hennepin County Medical Center – the nation’s only countyowned medical center.
+Winkelman has now returned to Minnesota, serving as an internist, pediatrician, and health services researcher at Hennepin County Medical Center – the nation’s only county-owned medical center.
 The center serves a large percentage of low income/high need patients, many of whom transition in and out of the county jail.
-Winkelman will divide his time between seeing patients in the clinic and continuing his research.
+Winkelman divides his time between seeing patients in the clinic and continuing his research.
 “The Clinical Scholars Program made finding the right position so much easier,” he says.
 “It was obvious to my future employer that I bring skills and experience that will benefit both their organization and their patients.
 It’s a great opportunity for me to continue to pursue the questions I want to answer.

 THEORY IN PRACTICE